Have an idea of what you want to produce before you start working. You can always change your mind, but it would help you focus your efforts.

 Use the examples on this page to work out what kind of searching you want to do and how you would like to record what you find.

-TIP: Some Aboriginal and Torres Strait Islander family history researchers indicate they would like to include their extended family whilst others would like only to trace their immediate family back to their ancestors.
+TIP: Some Aboriginal and Torres Strait Islander family history researchers indicate they would like to include their extended family whilst others would like only to trace their immediate family back to their apical ancestors.
+Apical ancestor is usually the earliest documented ancestor and usually used for Native Title inclusion in a clan, nation or tribe.

 Create a personal index card for each ancestor and family member